targaryen1212/orbb-chrome-extension/PRIVACY.md

 ## Contact

-Privacy questions can be sent to `support@nextra.app`.
+Privacy questions can be sent to `support@orbb.app`.